thindil/steamsky/bin/doc/MODDING.md

 To change which item type is used for reduce thirst, open file *game.dat* in *data* directory and edit line which starts with DrinksType.
 Value after equal sign must be existing item type.
 Default value is 'Drink'.

+## Corpse index
+To change which item is used as a body for dead, open file *game.dat* in *data* directory and edit line which starts with CorpseIndex.
+Value after equal sign must be existing item index from any items file from *data/items* directory.
+Default value is '40'.

 ## Items